jrobinsonc/vagrant-lamp/README.md

 Download a copy of this repo, and place it in the same directory as your code.

-Edit the file `config.yml`.
+Copy `config-sample.yml` to `config.yml`.
+In this file you will configure your Vagrant box.

-Finally, run a `vagrant up` to start your Vagrant box.
+Finally, run `vagrant up` to start your Vagrant box.